IronForce-Auscent/IGCSE_Pseudocode_Interpreter/README.md

 ## What is this?

-A simple compiler made in Python, designed to compile IGCSE pseudocode to C code
+A simple interpreter made in Python, designed to execute IGCSE pseudocode on the fly

 ## But why?
 I don't know, really.
 I just got bored one day and decided, yeah I'll push my skills to the max and build a somewhat-usable compiler I guess